ZZZ-RecSys/ZZZ-MovieSearch-Client-PlusRec/README.md

 ## Upcoming Enhancements

 1. Implementing personalized recommendation features utilizing users' search histories for a more tailored experience.
+2. Add a mocking user feature with a new interface.
+3. Add a recommendation feature based on mocked user visits and ratings.
-2. Deploying the web application to a public domain for broader accessibility.
+4. Deploying the web application to a public domain for broader accessibility.

 ## Additional Information and Resources